sayantan-025/Project-13-SAAS-Landing-Page/README.md

 - Learned card design

-## This project took around 4.5 hours to complete.
+## This project took around 4.5 hours to complete and 2.5 hours to responsive.